The Best Accounting Software For 2019

 Mint integrates with:

-Like Quicken, Mint also connects with thousands of credit and banking institutions so you can view your bills and transactions in real-time.
+Like Quicken, Mint connects with thousands of credit and banking institutions so you can view your bills and transactions in real-time.
 Unlike Quicken, Mint automatically updates your account balances for you and is much more accurate.

 The downside of Mint is that the software has poor customer service.
 The software also might be too limited for users who want to save for multiple goals at once and create budgets for more than just the current month.